software-mansion/protostar/website/docs/cairo-1/05-testing/02-integration-testing.md

 # Integration testing

 Using [unit testing](./01-unit-testing.md) as much as possible is a good practice, as it makes your test suites run faster.
-However, when writing smart contracts you often want your test to cover on-chain state and interactions between multiple contracts.
+However, when writing smart contracts you often want your test to cover the on-chain state and interactions between multiple contracts.

-In this section you will learn how to deploy and interact with a smart contract in Protostar for testing purposes.
+In this section, you will learn how to deploy and interact with a smart contract in Protostar for testing purposes.

 ## How to test a contract
-To test a contract you need to use important Protostar feature, [cheatcodes](./03-cheatcodes.md).
-Cheatcodes are additional library functions which Protostar exposes to help you with testing.
+To test a contract you need to use an important Protostar feature:  [cheatcodes](./03-cheatcodes.md).
+Cheatcodes are additional library functions that Protostar exposes to help you with testing.

 Let's write a test which deploys and calls a contract.
 First let's define our contract